noelbundick/website/content/posts/Using-Postman-with-Azure-REST-APIs/index.md

 1\.
 Visit the Authorization tab and select `OAuth 2.0`

-{% asset_img postman-authorization.png "Postman Authorization tab" %}
+{{% img "postman-authorization.png" "Postman Authorization tab" %}}

 2\.
 Hit `Get New Access Token`

-{% asset_img postman-get-access-token.png "Select OAuth2" %}
+{{% img "postman-get-access-token.png" "Select OAuth2" %}}

 3\.
 Enter the values from the script output and make sure you're using the `Authorization Code` grant type

-{% asset_img postman-oauth2-config.png "Use the output values from the script" %}
+{{% img "postman-oauth2-config.png" "Use the output values from the script" %}}

 4\. `Request Token`!
 You'll be prompted to login with your credentials.
 On your first time, you'll also need to authorize your app

-{% asset_img postman-initial-grant.png "You'll see something like this when you get your first token" %}
+{{% img "postman-initial-grant.png" "You'll see something like this when you get your first token" %}}

 5\.
 You'll see a new token in your list of Existing Tokens.
 Select it & hit `Use Token`.
 This will set the Authorization header of your current request to use the Bearer token you just got from AAD

-{% asset_img postman-tokens.png "Look at that shiny token!" %}
+{{% img "postman-tokens.png" "Look at that shiny token!" %}}

 6\.
 All done!
 You've got a proper Authorization header, and can now make requests against Azure Resource Manager.
 When your token expires, repeat steps 4 and 5 to get a new token.

-{% asset_img postman-bearer-token.png "A fully armed and operational Authorization token" %}
+{{% img "postman-bearer-token.png" "A fully armed and operational Authorization token" %}}

 # Next steps